UPM-ROB-Lab/IJPR-2025/README.md

 - **Filtering**: We applied band-pass filtering to the raw data and extracted relevant frequency band features.
 - **Resampling**: Data was downsampled to 200Hz.
 - **Segmentation**: EEG data was segmented into 3-second windows, resulting in data dimensions of (210, 34, 600).

+The related code can be found in the file [Preprocess.m](./code/Preprocess.m).
 #### Training:
 We used deep convolutional networks, including deep separable convolution layers, to process the EEG data.
+The related code can be found in the [EEGCNN.py](./code/EEGCNN.py).
 The detailed model structure is shown below.

 <div align="center">
   <img src="./img/CNN.jpg" width="90%" />